 The Award is designed to fund underrepresented minorities in medicine who, as a group, are disproportionately impacted by student loans.
-This financial burden impedes retention, recruitment, and diversification of research faculty in our department.
+This financial burden impedes the retention, recruitment, and diversification of research faculty in our department.
 The LRPDIM award repays up to $50,000, annually for up to two years, of a researcher's qualified educational debt in return for a commitment to engage in research.

 About the Award